 Since neutrinos have a very small mass, they are hard to detect.
 IceCube uses a large volume of ice at the South Pole in Antarctica to hold basketball sized detectors called digital optical modules, or DOMs.
-Altogether, there are over 5,000 DOMs in the ice.
+Altogether, there are over 5,160 DOMs in the ice and an additional 344 on IceTop, a complimentary detector on the surface of the ice.

 South Pole Science